 You haven’t outright purchased the digital content, but have licensed that content according to certain agreed upon terms and conditions.
 Hopefully, you’ve understood those terms and conditions to which you’ve agreed, and are now ready to “unleash” the new content, along with the conditions upon which it may be used.

-You may be interested in our article Misconceptions About Licensing Electronic Content.
+All see our article Misconceptions About Licensing Electronic Content.
+It

 Read Your License